MrPowers/querybench/docs/other-benchmarks/clickbench-pros-cons.md

 The benchmarks aren't run on datasets with different scale factors.
 It'd be interesting to see the same benchmarks run on the same table with XX rows, XX rows, etc.

-This could stress test engines that have issues when the load stress tests the limits of the hardware for a machine.
+This could stress test engines that have issues when the load stresses the limits of the hardware for a machine.

-**One slow query has a large impact on results**
+**One slow query has a significant impact on results**

-The query times for all 42 queries is presented in total, which means that a single slow running query can greaty impact the overall result.
-Stack ranking the queries based on their ranking for all the queries would be another reliable way to present the results.
+The query times for all 42 queries are presented in total, which means that a single slow-running query can greatly impact the overall result.
+Ranking the queries based on their ranking for all queries would be another reliable way to present the results.

 **Not useful for specialized query engines**

-Some of the query engines in Clickbench are specialized for a use case and aren't optimized general purpose engines:
+Some of the query engines in Clickbench are specialized for a use case and aren't optimized general-purpose engines:

-* Time is for timeseries analyses
+* Time is for time series analyses
 * XX is for OLTP
 * XX is for XX

 It's better to benchmark specialized query engines with specialized query patterns.
-For example, a spatial query engine should be benchmarked with spatial queries and should be compared with other spatial engines.
+For example, a spatial query engine should be benchmarked using spatial queries and compared with other spatial engines.

 **Bad for distributed query engines**

-Testing distributed query well requires large datasets spread across many files and a computation cluster with several machines.
+Properly testing a distributed engine requires large datasets spread across many files and a computation cluster with several machines.

-The Clickbench dataset is small and the queries can easily be run on a single laptop with only 16 GB of memory.
+The Clickbench dataset is small, and the queries can be run on a single laptop with only 16 GB of memory.
 It's way too small of a dataset to test a distributed engine.

 The Clickbench dataset could be 10 times larger and that would give an interesting 147.8 GB dataset to test a distributed engine.